olumide-AI/Accounting_Ledger_Application/README.md

 ```

 ## How to run and test the program

+### Must haves:
+- Java 8 or higher
+- Terminal
+- Git and Github for cloning

+### Steps:
-- Clone this repo.
+- Clone this repo or download zip files.
 - Make sure you have a jvm installed on your computer.
+- Open terminal to navigate project folder
 - Compile java files.
 - Create the **transactionFolder** in a reasonable path and create a **transaction.csv**
 to store data.
 - Run the main.java
-- You can start playing with application of your CLI
+- You can start testing the application on your terminal

 ## Author